-In 2019, as years before, Memphis water meets or exceeds all state and federal water quality regulations.
+Memphis water meets or exceeds all state and federal water quality regulations again in 2020.
 This Water Quality Report guides you, the consumer, through required monitoring results and information on common contaminants that can be found in drinking water, including bottled water.